madetech/handbook/roles/sfia/software_engineer_2.md

 - Proficient in multiple languages, frameworks and technologies
 - Able to be proficient within many contexts due to varied and deepening knowledge of technologies
 - Able to mentor, train and coach others in their areas of knowledge
-- Are endorsed by colleagues as knowledgable in a number of skills
+- Are endorsed by colleagues as knowledgeable in a number of skills
 - Working towards industry recognised training certifications
 - Shares knowledge with others through blog posts and talks
 - Demonstrates effective communication skills